 So that's all I've ever been saying.

-That's why when I said on this program, after Robert Mueller said, Well, all the people that are coming before the committee, we want their cell phones.
+That's why when I said on this program after Robert Mueller said, well, all the people that are coming before the committee, we want their cell phones.

-And I said, if a big word, if, because I wouldn't do it, if I were to tell people that were told to turn over their phones to do the exact same thing Hillary did and delete the emails and yeah, acid wash with bleach bit.
+And I said, if, a big word, if, because I wouldn't do it, if I were to tell people that were told to turn over their phones to do the exact same thing Hillary did and delete the emails and yeah, acid wash with bleach bit.

 It is not wiping the server clean with a cloth.

-It is a specific program designed to super delete everything that might be left On your hard drive.
+It is a specific program designed to super delete everything that might be left on your hard drive.

 And then you do that.

-You delete the emails, you bleach bit the hard drive, you break up the devices, you remove the SIM cards, and imagine if you were stupid enough to go over to Robert Mueller and hand him the bitsy pieces, the it'sy bitsy pieces of your phones and say, Oh, I'm just doing what Hillary did.
+You delete the emails, you bleach bit the hard drive, you break up the devices, you remove the SIM cards, and imagine if you are stupid enough to go over to Robert Mueller and hand him the bitsy pieces, the itsy bitsy pieces of your phones and say, oh, I'm just doing what Hillary did, equal justice under the law.

 You're going to jail.